markyang0613/olist-marketplace-funnel-analytics/README.md

 Retention Crisis: Only 3.12% of the customer base are repeat buyers, suggesting that poor logistics performance is a primary driver of customer churn.

 Growth Sensitivity: Revenue peaked in Nov 2017 with a 52% MoM increase, highlighting the marketplace's reliance on seasonal promotional events.

+Key Takeaways for Recruiters:

+The Problem: High churn and low retention (3.12%) driven by logistics friction.

+The Evidence: A direct linear correlation between delivery days and review scores.

+The Recommendation: To improve retention, Olist should prioritize regional fulfillment centers in Northern Brazil (where delays are 200% higher) to bring delivery times under the "12-day satisfaction threshold."